andre-dietrich/liascript-snippets/README.md

 ## Recommended Projects

-Since unicode is supported, you can also use any kind of Emoji, so installing the following project is recomended...
+Since unicode is supported, you can also use any kind of Emoji, so installing the following project is recommended...

 https://atom.io/packages/autocomplete-emojis